Print

 1. Prepare the candle jars: Stick the wicks to the bottom in the center of the candle.
 If the candle jar is wider than 4″, then consider placing two wicks in it to make sure the edges melt as well.
 The wick will likely be too long, but you’ll trim it as needed.
 I prefer to trim it now because it makes it much easier (just remove it and cut with scissors to desired length).

 2. Set up a double boiler on the stove with the heat on med-high.
-You want the water to be hot or to simmer, but not boil.
+You want the water to be hot or to very lightly simmer, but do not boil.
 If you don’t have a double boiler, you can create your own by putting water in a large pot (about 1/3-1/2 full), then placing a smaller pot into the water.

 4. Once melted, remove from heat.
 Add the essential oils and stir until incorporated.
+Let it cool for 5 minutes.

 5. Carefully pour the wax mixture into the prepared candle containers, making sure the wick stays straight.
 Leave about 1/4-1/2″ of wick above the wax.
 Let the candle rest for an hour or two for the wax to harden.
 Trim the wick as needed.
+Let the candle sit for at least a day before lighting.

 7. Tip for easy cleanup: Put the top pot (that had the candle wax in it) back onto the bottom pot of hot water – this will melt any residual wax in the pot, then you can wipe it off with a paper towel.
 Then clean as normal with hot water and dish soap.